thisisehyas/Heart-Disease-Classification-KNN/README.md

 ## **Overview of the Project**

 Heart disease detection is a high-priority task in medical data science.
-In the following project, a binary classification model was developed that predicts whether a person has heart disease according to 13 medical attributes comprising age, chest pain type, cholesterol level, blood pressure, and many more.
+This project develops a binary classification model that predicts whether a person has heart disease according to 13 medical attributes comprising age, chest pain type, cholesterol level, blood pressure, and many more.

-The workflow involves the following:
+The workflow includes the following:

 - Loading and preparing the UCI dataset
 - Handling missing values